unbelievableflavour/Cotton/README.md

 1. Move `<playdate_sdk_location>/Disk/Data/<yourgame>/LDtk_lua_levels` to `<this_project>/Source/levels/LDtk_lua_levels`
 2. finally enable the cache by changing `useFastLoader = true` in `config.lua`

-## Updating

-You can update Cotton in your project at any time IF you did not edit any code in the `core` folder.

-1. Download the latest version of `Cotton`.
-2. Replace your `core` folder with the `core` folder from the download.
-3. Replace your `main.lua` with the on from the download.
-BUT keep the old file as reference.
-4. Make sure to readd any code you added to `main.lua` yourself.

 ## Player type specific settings